-HIV continues to be one of the leading causes of morbidity and mortality among children, men, and women, with high prevalence at 22.6 per cent and it is further worsened by the high coinfection of HIV with TB at 73 percent.
+HIV continues to be one of the leading causes of morbidity and mortality among children, men, and women, with high prevalence at 22 per cent and it is further worsened by the high coinfection of HIV with TB at 73 percent.
 To enhance access, UNFPA supported integration of SRH/FP/GBV and HIV services to intensify access to HIV testing services.
-Healthcare providers have been trained to offer integrated SRHR services and skills and to be Key Population and Adolescent and youth Friendly to reduce stigma and discrimination as thus positively affected uptake of services.
+Healthcare providers have been trained to offer integrated SRHR services and skills and attitudes that affect uptake of services.
 Although this is noted as a milestone, there is still room for improvement to ensure leaving no one behind.
-Further, HIV prevention is elevated as the regional priority Area for the East and Southern African Region, with UNFPA increasing targeting of the marginalized communities, inclusivity in the provision of services, and supporting to the government of Lesotho in prevention of HIV, ensuring alignment with the international standards (Interviews and document reviews).
+Further, HIV prevention is elevated as the regional transformative goal, with UNFPA increasing targeting of the marginalized communities, inclusivity in the provision of services, and supporting to the government of Lesotho in prevention of HIV, ensuring alignment with the written consent of the Minister responsible if such marriage is considered desirable, as per the Marriage Act, Sec.
+25, 27, with the consent of both parents of minors being required (www.genderindex.org).